SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Read-only computed properties do not have storage assigned to them, and can return any value they like at any time.

+Computed properties – including read-only computed properties – are always declared as variable properties (via the ``var`` introducer).
+The ``let`` introducer is only ever used for constant properties, to indicate that their value cannot be changed once it is set as part of instance initialization.

 ..
 TODO: make it explicit that we have constant and variable properties, and perhaps change the HTTPStatus example to use a class rather than a struct
 ..
 NOTE: getters and setters are also allowed for named values